 unwanted distressing thoughts or memories of the incident

 loss of interest in hobbies and pleasurable activities

-These reactions are normal and typically improve in the days and weeks following the trauma.
-However, for some, they will persist and have an impact on functioning and wellbeing.
+These reactions are normal and usually improve in the days and weeks following the trauma.

-The Outreach and Screen Service is provided by a team of specialist psychologists who have helped people affected by the terror attacks in Tunisia and Paris in 2015, in Brussels in 2016, and in London in 2017.
-Watch this video about the service:
+The Outreach and Screen Service is provided by a team of specialist psychologists who have helped people affected by terror attacks in Tunisia, Paris, Brussels and London.
+Watch this video to find out more about the service:

 Address: Psychological Trauma Outreach, Screen and Support Service for London Terrorist Incidents, Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Trust, 99 Denmark Hill, London, SE5 8AZ

 Service opening times are Monday to Friday, 9am to 5pm.